agimenezromero/SPC_Analysis/README.md

 - `Last frame`: Plot until the last frame available.
 - `Plot average`: Plot an average computed from the equilibrium value.

-Finally, you can also customize the ploted figure by changing it's shape, background color or other parameters.